Publix Campaign

 Take to social media to let @Publix know that consumers demand a #FairFood commitment!

-Download a sample letter and personally deliver it to your local Publix manager!
+Write a letter or download a sample letter to personally deliver to the manager of your local Publix!

 Why does Publix reject the Fair Food Program?